By Nick Heath

 Training these systems typically requires vast amounts of data, with some systems needing to scour millions of examples to learn how to carry out a task effectively -- although this is increasingly possible in an age of big data and widespread data mining.
-Training datasets are huge and growing in size -- Google's Open Images Dataset has about nine million images, while its labelled video repository YouTube-8M links to seven million labelled videos.
+Training datasets are huge and growing in size -- Google's Open Images Dataset has about nine million images, while its labeled video repository YouTube-8M links to seven million labeled videos.
 ImageNet, one of the early databases of this kind, has more than 14 million categorized images.
 Compiled over two years, it was put together by nearly 50,000 people -- most of whom were recruited through Amazon Mechanical Turk -- who checked, sorted, and labeled almost one billion candidate pictures.

-This approach could lead to the rise of semi-supervised learning, where systems can learn how to carry out tasks using a far smaller amount of labelled data than is necessary for training systems using supervised learning today.
+This approach could lead to the rise of semi-supervised learning, where systems can learn how to carry out tasks using a far smaller amount of labeled data than is necessary for training systems using supervised learning today.

 An example might be clustering together fruits that weigh a similar amount or cars with a similar engine size.

-The algorithm isn't setup in advance to pick out specific types of data, it simply looks for data that can be grouped by its similarities, for example Google News grouping together stories on similar topics each day.
+The algorithm isn't set up in advance to pick out specific types of data, it simply looks for data that can be grouped by its similarities, for example, Google News grouping together stories on similar topics each day.

 A crude analogy for reinforcement learning is rewarding a pet with a treat when it performs a trick.

 An example of reinforcement learning is Google DeepMind's Deep Q-network, which has been used to best human performance in a variety of classic video games.
-The system is fed pixels from each game and determines various information, such as the distance between objects on screen.
+The system is fed pixels from each game and determines various information, such as the distance between objects on the screen.

 WHICH ARE THE LEADING FIRMS IN AI?